PWCAPTION/Caption-Partners-Coding-Project/Snake.md

 # Snake Game

-Build your own "Snake" game (engine/API...
-UI not required, but a welcome bonus!).
-Ex: https://playsnake.org/ Please take a look at this link if you are unfamiliar with how the game works.
+Build your own "Snake" game engine/API...

+Please take a look at this link if you are unfamiliar with how the game works.
+Ex: https://playsnake.org/

+## Import Notes before getting started

+- GUI is entirely optional
+- Please do not use third party libraries without asking for approval.
+We want to see what fundamental tools and opinions you use to shape this project.
+- API/Engine must be stand alone and clearly abstracted away from any client logic - Please do not combine this code with GUI logic, if you wish to include a GUI you may but do so such that it clearly lives in a separate layer

-Please include the following features / constraints in your snake game:
+## Please include the following features / constraints in your snake game:

 - App has a gameboard, represented as an NxN matrix of "cells", always use an odd number for N so we can start the snake in the center of the board
 - App gameboard has 3 sizes, small, medium, large which dictates the value N for the NxN gameboard